Two-Multicast Channel with Confidential Messages: Abstract

 \section{Abstract}

 Motivated in part by the problem of secure multicast distributed storage, we analyze secrecy rates for a channel in which two transmitters simultaneously multicast to two receivers in the presence of an eavesdropper.
-Achievable rates are calculated via extensions of a technique due to Chia and El~Gamal and also the method of output statistics of random binning.
-An intriguing synergy is observed between the achievable rate expressions arising from the two techniques: the rate region of the latter is simplified via a constraint that is discovered while deriving the former rate region.
+Achievable rates are calculated via extensions of a technique due to Chia and El~Gamal and the method of output statistics of random binning.
 Outer bounds are derived for both the degraded and non-degraded versions of the channel, and examples are provided in which the inner and outer bounds meet.
 The inner bounds recover known results for the multiple-access wiretap channel, broadcast channel with confidential messages, and the compound MAC channel.
-An auxiliary result is also produced that characterizes the minimal randomness necessary to achieve secrecy in multiple-access wiretap channels.
+An auxiliary result is also produced that derives an inner bound on the minimal randomness necessary to achieve secrecy in multiple-access wiretap channels.